jart/lobstermacs/MANUAL.markdown

 * `C-t`: Transpose characters
 * `M-t`: Transpose words
 * `C-M-t` or `C-x t`: Transpose lines
+* `C-M-\`: Magic indent highlighted region.
+Try highlighting an entire function in your source code and using this, it's smart :)
+* `M-q`: Fill paragraph under cursor.
+This wraps lines at column 70 or so to give you neat little blocks of text.
+* `M-Q`: Un-fill paragraph under cursor.
+(Reverses `M-q`)

 Any shortcuts that deletes more than one character ALSO copies the text you just deleted (to the "kill ring.")
 You can yank (or paste)